addff/2310-CSP600/[F2]/NURUL HUMAIRA HANNANI BINTI SAEDIN/README.md

 ### Problem Identification
-describe briefly problem matter

 1. Difficult to compare different wedding organizers and their services.
 2. The difficulty in discerning dates that have already been reserved by other clients.
 3. Experiencing difficulties in contacting wedding organizers through existing online platform.

 ### Solution
-your final product and importance

 1. Dream Wedding mobile application enables different wedding organizers to list their services, packages, and prices based on the client's location.
 2. Implementing a filtering and sorting system, users can streamline their search by location, services, price, and ratings.
 3. Create an availability calendar for each wedding organizer, which shows booked and available dates.